 How to get to Trier from Frankfurt

-By public transport: You can get directly to Trier from Frankfurt by public transport, but the direct train runs only once a day, the travel time is 3 hours and 20 minutes.
+You can get directly to Trier from Frankfurt by public transport, but the direct train runs only once a day.
+The travel time is 3 hours and 20 minutes.
 It is much easier to take a train that goes with a change in Saarbrucken or Koblenz, then you can easily get there at any time of the day.
-Travel time, including the changes, is no more than 3,5 hours.
+The travel time, including the changes, is no more than 3.5 hours.
 You can check the current timetable on the Raileurope service.
+The train is considered to be a fast and convenient way of how to get to Trier.

 ◊A useful tip: Compare a few of booking services to choose the best price.
 Roads in Germany are high-speed (the so-called autobahns), so you can move along quickly and comfortably.
 Frankfurt Airport is connected to Trier with highway № B50 (see on the map).
 I travelled a lot via autobahns in Germany so I can confirm they are pretty much comfortable and it is often the fastest way to get to the desired destination.